sot/cheta/docs/fetch_tutorial.rst

   is *enabled* unless the system finds a local engineering data archive.
 It looks for data in either ``$SKA/data/eng_archive`` or ``$ENG_ARCHIVE``, where those refer to user-defined environment variables.
+- If remote access is disabled and there is no local engineering data archive, then a warning is issued.
+In this case you can still use MAUDE for data access with ``fetch.data_source.set('maude')``.

 Local cheta archive
 ===================